-For station number four, we created the number 100 using pattern blocks.
+For station number four, we create the number 100 using pattern blocks.
 You guessed it!
 I whipped this little ditty up the night before!
-Then, we recorded how many of each shape we used to make the number 100.
+Then, we record how many of each shape we used to make the number 100 (response sheet not pictured).

 100TH DAY OF SCHOOL NECKLACE

-At the fifth station, we used our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.
+At the fifth station, we use our “100th Day Necklace” work mat to count our Fruit Loops in sets of 10.

-Then, we strung them on a piece of curling ribbon… which I might add was way better than yarn, since it didn’t fray!
+Then, we string them onto a piece of curling ribbon… which I might add is way better than yarn, since it doesn’t fray!
 Thank you for the tip, Teeny Tiny Teacher!
 Plus, this little sweetie came up with a clever way to keep the Fruit Loops from sliding off the other side.
 She’s such a little problem solver!

-I actually bought the generic Fruit Loops from Wal-mart, and they worked out just fine!
-I didn’t pre-bag any of the supplies, because I wanted the kiddos to create their necklaces using any colors for the sets of 10.
-Some of my sweeties made them rainbow necklaces, while others chose to create a pattern.
+I actually buy the generic Fruit Loops, and they work out just fine!
+I don’t pre-bag any of the supplies, because I want the kiddos to create their necklaces using any colors for the sets of 10.
+Some of my kiddos will make them rainbow necklaces, while others will choose to create a pattern.

 100TH DAY OF SCHOOL STICKER MAT